 Now, start doing some math for an average middle or high school student:

 - ? hours – Meals / Family Time

 The hours listed above exceed the number of hours available to students during a single day on planet Earth.
-Yet, many would also argue that other categories are important to supporting the physical, emotional, and spiritual health of our children (e.g. time for recreational reading, church, service groups, hobbies, athletics, and more), and those hours should be included as well as being essential to a student’s well-being.
+Yet, many would also argue that other categories are important and should be included to support our children’s physical, emotional, and spiritual health (e.g., time for recreational reading, church, service groups, hobbies, athletics, and more).

 A national Scholastic/Yankelovich study found that reading for pleasure declines sharply after age eight.
 What is the number one reason for the decline?
 Too much homework (Flood, 2015).

 To wrap up the research, education expert, Alphie Kohn, provides the following synthesis:

 “There is no evidence to demonstrate that homework benefits students below high school age… The only effect that does show up is less positive attitudes on the part of kids who get more assignments.